patricktjel/software_science/program_verification/ss_program_verification/readme.md

   * There is support for a while loop in the format of our second example:
   ```
           while (i < 5) {
-  //            i >= 0 && i <= 5
+  //            i >= 0 && i <= 5; i
               int i = i + 1;
           }
   ```
   * In which `i < 5` is our condition. the comment `i >=0 && i <= 5` is our invariant
   and `int i = i + 1` is our body.
-Note that the first line of the while body should be a comment stating an invariant of the loop.
+Note that the first line of the while body should be a comment stating an invariant of the loop and the variables that change.
   * There only support for terminating loops (e.g. there is no 'decreases')
   * Language features not mentioned in this readme are not supported.